 Merchants transporting valuable goods for example from China to Persia had to wait for the right time of year to make certain passages of the voyage.
 If you went at the wrong time, the seasonal monsoon winds would blow against you and continuing the journey was practically impossible.
 But if you waited for the right time, you were assured a far easier journey.
-The Straights of Malacca, the waterway lying between the Malayan Peninsula and Sumatra, was a popular route for these merchants.
+The Straits of Malacca was a popular route for these merchants.
 South Sumatra-based Sriwijaya was perfectly positioned to capitalise on this maritime trade.
 The leaders of the Sriwijayan Empire realised that building relations with the wealthy powers such as China instead of pursuing military aggression facilitated opportunities to increase wealth and power.
 The Swirijayans would either allow merchants to dock ships in their land while waiting for the correct sailing conditions and monsoon winds as long as they paid a tax, or more commonly would use their skills as actual merchants taking the risk and carrying valuable goods and commodities from one place to another, marking up prices as they went.
 Although for decades archaeologists and historians were unable to locate the former capital of Sriwijaya, recent discoveries have concluded that the site of the Sriwijayan capital for the longest period of its history was close to, you guessed it, Palembang.

 In this era, Sriwijaya benefited from favourable political connections to the ruling Chinese dynasties.
 The fact that Sriwijayan power and dominance in the region arose partly by blessing from the ruling Chinese is something modern residents of South Sumatra and Palembang omit when they speak of Sriwijayan history.
-For millennia, China has been the world leader in industrial and economic output.
+For millennia, China has been the world leader in industrial output and manufacturing.
 The current resurgence of the country’s economy is exactly that: a resurgence after decades of poor economic policies.
-China has long been the country that manufactured the best of everything and did not depend on other Kingdoms, Empires and States for goods it wanted.
+China has long been the country that manufactured the best of everything and it did not depend on other Kingdoms, Empires and States for goods it wanted.
 Instead, China sold its manufactured goods to gain prosperity, prestige and power.
 As such, China rarely needed to conquer new lands to become wealthier, as conflict and aggression would only reduce foreign interest in purchasing Chinese manufactured goods.
-So the Chinese avoided involving themselves in internal political affairs of neighbouring states, instead choosing to bestow favourable trade conditions with a regional maritime trading empire who could do the hard & dangerous work of exporting Chinese goods across the sea for them (as long as did not act contrary to Chinese interests).
-The regional maritime trading empire that several dynasties chose was Sriwijaya.
+So the Chinese avoided involving themselves in internal political affairs of neighbouring states, instead choosing to bestow favourable trade conditions with a regional maritime trading empire who could do the hard & dangerous work of exporting Chinese goods across the sea for them (as long as they did not act contrary to Chinese interests).
+The regional maritime trading empire that several Chinese dynasties chose was Sriwijaya.

 This was the catalyst for Sriwijaya’s rise to dominance in South East Asia.
 Sriwijayan merchants were heavily involved in the bulk of valuable Chinese trade, putting other would-be maritime empires at a disadvantage, as they had little access to Chinese protection and wealth.
 Sriwijayans became the go-to guys for Arabs, Persians, Africans and Indians wanting to buy high-quality Chinese goods.
 However, such a happy relationship was not to last.
 The arrival of the Yuan Empire in China in the 1200s sparked a series of political shifts throughout East and South East Asia.
 The Yuan leaders saw less benefit in collaboration with Sriwijaya, instead favouring overland trade through Central Asia.
 Sriwijaya lost protection and access to discounted Chinese goods and were eventually overthrown by the armies of Javanese Kingdoms.
 But it should come as no surprise that the Yuan Dynasty were more interested in overland trade: they were Mongols, with a vested interest in preserving the Mongol Empire, which itself benefited from trading caravans that passed through Central Asia.
 Yuan Dynasty loyalties changed the course of South East Asian history.